DuxfordSBD/duxfordsbd.github.io/_posts/news/2013-10-04-saturday-5th-october.md

 ---
-teaser: "This Saturday is the 2013 Duxford Soap Box Derby race!
-Raising money for Cancer Research UK."
+teaser: "This Saturday is the 2013 Duxford Soap Box Derby"
 title: Saturday 5th October
 description:
 layout: page
 header: no
 categories: